-Pigging: Pigging operations occurred between the facility and the La Conchita Plant in Ventura County.
-The oil lines were pigged approximately 3 times per week.
+Pigging: Pigging operations are no longer performed between the facility and the La Conchita Plant in Ventura County.
 The pigging system is connected to the La Conchita Plant's pig receiver.

 Unplanned Activities/Emissions: The facility does not anticipate or foresee any circumstances that would require special equipment use and result in excess emissions.
 The permittee has stated that no other processes exist that would be subject to permit.